 Yes.

-Um because like I said again, they they the police uh uh were standing in right gear between the two groups.
+I was stuck on the Antifa side because, like I said, again, the police were standing in right gear between the two groups.

-So I did try going over there to get more of what was going on, but unfortunately I was unable to uh cross the police line.
+So I did try going over there to get more of what was going on.

-So uh a lot of the videos that we're seeing on social media where it shows Antifa being violent and shows it and showing their a lot of their true behavior.
+So a lot of the videos that we're seeing on social media where it shows Antifa being violent and showing a lot of their true behavior, unfortunately, was coming from, or fortunately, I should say, was coming from freelance journalists and just people with big social media accounts.

-You know, I think it's really really important that everybody understand here.
+You know, I think it's really, really important that everybody understand here.

-You know, it's like black lives matter.
+You know, it's like Black Lives Matter.

 You know, what do we want dead cops?